-Wedding Wednesday - where we are answering your questions about wedding planning!
-If you are like most brides, you've never done this before, so it's totally understandable to have questions!
+Wedding Resources - where we are answering your questions about wedding planning!
+If you are like most couples, you've never done this before, so it's totally understandable to have questions!
 And we are here to help!
 Today we are talking about how much time should you allow for family photos and we hope that this helps you plan a stress free wedding day timeline!

 Your wedding day is one of the few days of your life where you will have most of your friends and family around you, so of course, you will want pictures with them!
 But how long should you plan for them?
 When should you take them?
 What if your venue or planner told you that 10 or 20 minutes is enough but your photographer tells you different?
 Today we are going to unpack ALL of that and hopefully help you make the best decision for you!